okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/apps/index.md

 ##### App names

-The Okta Integration Network (OIN) defines the catalog of applications that can be added to your Okta organization.
+The Okta Integration Network (OIN) is a catalog of applications that can be added to your Okta organization.
 Each application has a unique name (key) that you must specify.

 The catalog is currently not exposed via an API.
 While additional apps may be added via the API, only the following template applications are documented: